minht57/TIVA_CC1101/README.md

  Two RF must have the same channel, address, channel and non must be 0.

  Using these command:
-1. AT : test the mode, exp: will reply OK if correct.
+1. AT : test the mode, reply OK if correct.
 2. AT+Axxx: change module address, from 000-255.
 3. AT+Bxxxx: change baud rate, can be set to:  2400, 4800, 9600, 115200, 19200, 38400, 57600.
 Default is 9600.
 4. AT+Cxxx: change channel, from 001 to 127.
 Default is 001 (suggest to use 1 ~ 100 for stable performance).